CloudSecurityAlliance-DataSets/dataset-vendor-products/CNAPP/README.md

    - **Purpose**: Focuses on managing access and entitlements specifically for cloud workloads, ensuring that only authorized entities can access or modify workloads.
    - **Use Cases**: Privileged access management for workloads, enforcement of security policies, and workload isolation.

+It seems that there are no widely recognized or distinct sources specifically for CWEM (Cloud Workload Entitlement Management) as this term overlaps heavily with CIEM (Cloud Infrastructure Entitlements Management).
+CIEM solutions handle much of the access control and entitlement issues for cloud workloads and infrastructures.

 ### **CWPP (Cloud Workload Protection Platform)**
    - **Purpose**: Protects cloud workloads such as virtual machines (VMs), containers, and serverless functions.
    - **Limitations**: Does not encompass the full application lifecycle, compliance, or broader security needs such as posture management.
    - **Integration with CNAPP**: CNAPP (Cloud-Native Application Protection Platform) integrates CWPP but extends its functionality to cover application lifecycle management, compliance, and posture management.
    - **Key Use Cases**: Workload-centric protection, runtime security, vulnerability management, and threat detection.

+1. [Wikipedia - Cloud Workload Protection Platform](https://en.wikipedia.org/wiki/Cloud_workload_protection_platform): An overview of CWPP, explaining how it secures cloud-based workloads through software agents that monitor and report on potential security threats.
+2. [Microsoft Security - What is CWPP?](https://www.microsoft.com/en-us/security/blog/2021/04/12/what-is-a-cloud-workload-protection-platform-cwpp/): Provides an in-depth look into CWPP capabilities, including vulnerability management, network segmentation, and intrusion prevention for workloads such as containers, VMs, and serverless functions.
+3. [CrowdStrike - What is a CWPP?](https://www.crowdstrike.com/cybersecurity-101/cloud-workload-protection-platform-cwpp/): Explains CWPP's role in improving visibility and detecting security threats in cloud environments while integrating security controls across multiple cloud providers.
+4. [Cloudflare - What is a Cloud Workload Protection Platform (CWPP)?](https://www.cloudflare.com/learning/security/cloud-workload-protection-platform/): Describes how CWPP secures multi-cloud and hybrid environments, protecting against vulnerabilities through microsegmentation, malware scanning, and runtime protection.

 ### **DSPM (Data Security Posture Management)**
    - **Purpose**: Manages and monitors the security posture of data across cloud environments, ensuring data is handled securely and complies with regulations.
    - **Key Use Cases**: Data discovery, classification, encryption, ensuring compliance with GDPR, CCPA, or other regulations.
    - **Relation to CNAPP**: CNAPP may integrate DSPM capabilities to monitor and protect sensitive data as part of a holistic cloud-native security strategy.

+1. [Cloud Security Alliance - Guide to Data Security Posture Management](https://cloudsecurityalliance.org/artifacts/guide-to-data-security-posture-management/): Provides an overview of DSPM, explaining how it helps secure sensitive data across cloud environments by identifying misconfigurations and controlling data access.
+2. [Cyberhaven - Gartner's Latest DSPM Report](https://www.cyberhaven.com/blog/dspm-gartner-report): Discusses the importance of DSPM in identifying shadow data, managing multi-cloud environments, and ensuring compliance with data protection regulations like GDPR and HIPAA.
+3. [IBM - What is DSPM?](https://www.ibm.com/security/data-security): Explains how DSPM works to continuously monitor data security across cloud and on-premises environments, helping to remediate vulnerabilities and manage access to sensitive data.
+4. [Palo Alto Networks - What is DSPM?](https://www.paloaltonetworks.com/resources/articles/what-is-dspm): Describes DSPM’s role in data discovery, compliance support, and vulnerability detection across multi-cloud environments, with a focus on minimizing data breach risks.

 ### **EDR (Endpoint Detection and Response)**
    - **Purpose**: Monitors endpoints such as laptops, servers, and workstations for suspicious activities, providing real-time detection and response.